makudesu/dmnotes/doc/source/Extra.rst

 * regular -- P20 w/in 30 mins
 * printing of 1 set of 3pcs/form -- P30
-* the email account to be used depends on the customer
+* use the customer's email account if available
 * depEd -- P20 w/in 30 mins #160ie
 * printing of 2 sets of 3pcs/form -- P40 and +P3 per succeeding page